taherallaa/iti-node-project/README.md

 Summer Trainning project about making APIs for E-commerce

-> special thank to our helpful instructor [Alaa Hagrassy](https://www.linkedin.com/in/alaa-hagrassy/)
+> Special Thank to our helpful instructor [Alaa Hagrassy](https://www.linkedin.com/in/alaa-hagrassy/)